Overview

 and refract by different amounts in glass.
 Red deviates least and violet deviates most.

-- Teach the seven visible colours in order as red, orange, yellow, green, blue, indigo, and
+- Work through the seven visible colours in order as red, orange, yellow, green, blue, indigo, and

 violet, then make the reverse relationship clear: red has the longest wavelength and lowest